zuozhenggh/learning-library/security-library/database/data-safe/discover-mask-sensitive-data/discover-mask-sensitive-data.md

-## Task 2: Discover sensitive data by using Data Discovery
+## Task 2: Discover sensitive data in your target database by using Data Discovery

 In Data Discovery, you can select the sensitive types that you want to discover in your target database.
 Data Discovery then generates a sensitive data model that contains sensitive columns in your target database.